- PersonalToday’s exchange rate* for CAD/INR personal online money transfer: 52.5891

 When you visit our website and move from page to page, read pages or download content onto your computer, we learn which pages are visited, what content is downloaded, and the address of websites that you visited immediately before coming to our website.
 However, none of this is associated with you as an individual.
 Rather, it is for statistical purposes.
 We use this information to find out how many people visit our websites and which sections of the sites are visited most frequently.

-When you register for one of our Internet transaction services, we compile your profile for that service.
-Each time you use our Internet services, we collect your login ID, information about the transactions that you complete and the informational pages of the web that you visit while using the service.
+When you register for one of our digital banking services such as online banking or mobile banking, we compile your profile for that service.
+Each time you use our digital banking services, we collect your login ID, information about the transactions that you complete and the informational pages of the web that you visit while using the service.
 We use your profile in responding to your enquiries on the service.
 We use your login ID to identify you as a user of the service.
 We use the transaction information to assess and improve the service.
 We use specific transaction information for servicing purposes (e.g. billing).
 We do not install any computer programs automatically on your electronic device when you access the Bank’s website or conduct a transaction over the internet.

 In some cases, we may collect other information about you that is not personally-identifiable.
-Examples of this type of information include the type of Internet browser you are using, the type of computer operating system you are using, and the domain name of the website from which you linked to our website or advertisement.
+Examples of this type of information include the type of Internet browser you are using, the type of computer operating system you are using, internet connection or telephone account, settings, IP address, device locational data and the domain name of the website from which you linked to our website or advertisement.

 When you send us an email or when you ask us to respond to you by email, we learn your exact email address and any information you have included in the email.
 We use your email address to acknowledge your comments and/or reply to your questions, and we will store your communication and our reply in case we correspond further.